0xPolygon/polygon-docs/docs/zkEVM/get-started/quick-start.md

 ## Bridging assets to zkEVM

 Once the wallet is connected, the next step is to bridge crypto assets from Ethereum to zkEVM.
-Depositing and swapping tokens between the Polygon zkEVM chain (or the Cardona zkEVM testnet) and other chains can be achieved by utilizing the Polygon Portal.
+Use the Polygon Portal to deposit and swap tokens between the Polygon zkEVM chain (or the Cardona zkEVM testnet) and other chains.
 Visit [the Polygon Portal documentation page](../../tools/wallets/portal.md) for guides on how to connect to and operate the Polygon Portal website.

 ## Video demo